-If you are installing our heim style tie rods, make sure to "clock" the inner heim clevis slightly towards the back of the machine so that the heim maintains full range of movement throughout the full stroke of the rack.
-See the picture below.
+If you are installing our heim style tie rods, make sure to "clock" the inner heim clevis slightly towards the back of the machine (@ 1 o'clock on the driver's side, and @ 11 o'clock on the passenger's side).
+We do this so that the heim maintains full range of movement throughout the full stroke of the rack and doesn't bind up in the clevis.
+See the picture below or watch the video link below.